1.10 Systems of Simultaneous Linear Equations

 1. Write the augmented matrix of coefficients.

-2. Use row operations to create zeros below the main diagonal (triangular form).
+2. Use row operations to create zeros below the main diagonal (upper triangular form).

 • Interchange rows ($R_1 \leftrightarrow R_2$)